Building Scalable Video Understanding Benchmarks through Sports

 \subsection{Experimental Setup}

-{\textbf{Preprocessing:}} Following past work in \LVU (\cite{zhang2021temporal}), we process (sample) videos with a lower FPS to make training over long videos feasible.
+{\textbf{Preprocessing.}} We follow past work in \LVU~\cite{zhang2021temporal} by sampling videos at a lower FPS to make training over long videos feasible.
 We process our longest clips (containing 10 overs of the match) at 0.1 FPS, and process clips of 2-8 overs at 0.5 FPS respectively.
-We \textbf{remove the scorecard} from all frames to prevent annotation leakage and process frames at a resolution of 128 x 128.
+We remove the scorecard from all frames to prevent annotation leakage and process frames at a resolution of 128 x 128.